 During this period two eastwardpropagating Kelvin waves (warm phases indicated by dashed lines) have caused considerable monthto-month variability in the upperocean heat content.
 Since January, negative heat content anomalies are evident across the eastern equatorial Pacific and since late March larger positive anomalies have prevailed in the far western Pacific Ocean.
 A weak Kelvin wave developed in mid-May, propagated eastwards and reached the eastern Pacific in early July.
-Another weak Kelvin wave developed in early July.
+Another weak Kelvin wave developed in early July, but it's eastward progress has been limited.

-Longitude

-Time